Ayush-Mi/Realtime_Face_Detection_And_Recognition/README.md

 # Realtime_Face_Recognition_And_Detection
 This is realtime face detection and recognition using S3FD (Single Shot Scale Invariant Face Detection) model.
-It can be run on single system (using live.py) or dual system / cloud computing (using client.py and server.py) depending upon the resources.
+It can be run on single system (using live.py) or dual system / cloud instances (using client.py and server.py) depending upon the resources.

 ## Prerequisites